-Empowering the youths to sustain and strengthen the agricultural sector
+Empowering the youth to sustain and strengthen the agricultural sector

 The Windward Islands Farmers Association (WINFA), as part of its program to promote investment and development of the agricultural sector, conducted a National Youth Forum in collaboration with Banana Accompanying Measures (BAM): Youth in Agriculture component on June 16th 2015.
 The theme of the forum was Empowering the Youths to Strengthen and Sustain the Agricultural Sector.”

 The event was opened by Mrs. Kozel Peters-Fraser the Coordinator of WINFA and Hon.
 Saboto Ceasar, the Minister of Agriculture.
-Different topics were discussed, like The importance of agricultural sector: Adding value for national development; The new and emerging challenges within the agricultural sector and Engaging the youths for national agricultural development, after which a very fruitful discussion about aging farming population followed.
+Different topics were discussed, like The importance of the agricultural sector: Adding value to national development; The new and emerging challenges within the agricultural sector and engaging the youth for national agricultural development, after which a very fruitful discussion about the aging farming population followed.
 Issues raised included how agriculture could be a way to lower unemployment among the youth, how to incorporate ICT in agriculture and the impact of Climate Change on agriculture.

 The objectives of the workshop included: